Key Clinical Questions

 |Spiritual/religious/existential ||Spiritual background, beliefs, and practices of the patient and family; hopes and fears; life completion tasks; wishes regarding care setting for death |

-Unlike hospice, which requires that a physician endorse a 6-month prognosis in order for a patient to qualify for hospice services, palliative care (sometime referred to as supportive care), is provided in conjunction with curative treatment at any point in ...
+Unlike hospice, which requires that a physician endorse a 6-month prognosis in order for a patient to qualify for hospice services, palliative care (sometime referred to as supportive care), is provided in conjunction with curative treatment at any point in the disease trajectory from ...